tarun-veeraraghavan-mv/Reviewey/README.md

 ## 📂 Future Enhancements

-- 🧩 GitHub/GitLab PR integration for auto-review comments
+- 🧩 GitLab PR integration for auto-review comments
 - 📌 User dashboard for review history and analytics
 - 🧠 Plugin system to support more LLMs (Claude, Gemini, GPT-4)
-- 📋 Export reviews as PDF or markdown